Johnnytega/Johnnytega/README.md

-👨🏾‍🦱 I'm a computer engineering student who's absolutely in love with computers and programming.
+👨🏾‍🦱 I'm a computer engineering student who's in love with computers and programming.

 😄 Pronouns: he/him